geerteltink/geert.elt.ink/content/work.md

     <div class="card-body">
       <h2 class="card-title">linksbek.nl</h2>
       <p class="card-text">
-        This site is a long term project.
-Started back in 2002 it was built on top of a custom cms.
-Later it was converted to wordpress with a custom theme.
-In 2019 GitHub Actions were available which makes it possible to schedule rebuilds easily and together with Hugo you can schedule posts.
-        Enough reason to convert it to a static site, move it to netlify and trigger daily builds with GitHub Actions.
+        Since 2002 I'm doing weekly content updates for the owner.
+It started with a custom cms, moved to WordPress, and converted to a static site generated with Hugo and delivered to you by Netlify.
+GitHub Actions are used to trigger daily builds so new columns can be scheduled.
       </p>
     </div>
     <div class="card-footer">